Staircase Cascaded Fusion of Lightweight Local Pattern Recognition and Long-Range Dependencies for Structural Crack Segmentation: Conclusion

 \section{Conclusion}

-This paper proposes a staircase cascaded fusion network (CrackSCF) for pixel-level crack detection.
-We developed SCFM to fuse the local patterns processed by MFE and the pixel dependencies processed by LDE.
-Additionally, we introduced the lightweight convolution block LRDS to replace all convolution operations in the network, effectively reducing the substantial parameter count and computational load required for training and inference.
-Furthermore, to comprehensively evaluate our model's robustness and stability across various complex scenarios, we collected the TUT dataset, which includes eight types of crack scenes.
-Experimental results show that our method performs best on five public datasets and the TUT dataset, particularly excelling in background noise suppression and fine crack segmentation.
-The computational load and parameter count are reduced to 9.26G and 4.79M, respectively, with an inference speed of up to 36 frames per second.
+This paper proposes a staircase cascaded fusion crack segmentation network (CrackSCF) for pixel-level crack detection.
+Within CrackSCF, the lightweight convolutional block LRDS is introduced to construct the MFE.
+This block dramatically reduces the computational load and parameter quantity required by the model while efficiently capturing the local details of crack images.
+Additionally, the LDE is proposed to more efficiently perceive irregular long-range dependencies among pixels in the crack feature maps.
+To comprehensively fuse local patterns with these long-range dependencies, the SCFM is employed to generate higher-quality segmentation maps.
+Furthermore, to comprehensively evaluate the model's robustness and stability across various complex scenarios, the TUT dataset, which includes eight types of crack scenes, was collected.
+Experimental results show that the proposed method performs best on five public datasets and the TUT dataset, particularly excelling in background noise suppression and fine crack segmentation.
+The computational load and parameter count are reduced to 9.26G and 4.79M, respectively.

-In future work, we plan to continue designing an improved SCFM to better fuse and enhance local information and global context for superior segmentation results.
-Additionally, we will further pursue network lightweighting to reduce computational resource requirements and achieve higher inference speeds, aiming to deploy our model on mobile devices for better real-world applications.
+Although the proposed method achieves a low parameter count and computational load, there is still room for improvement in inference speed.
+In future work, network lightweighting will be further pursued to reduce computational resource requirements and achieve higher inference speeds, with the aim of deploying the model on mobile devices for enhanced real-world applications.
+Additionally, future efforts will focus on designing an improved SCFM to better fuse and enhance local information and global context for superior segmentation results.